-Directors, department chairs, vice presidents or respective designees of these SOSU units are responsible for reviewing, clearing, and maintaining information published on official SOSU Web pages.
-The unit (department) is ultimately responsible for page content and are responsible for following University policies and local, state, and Federal laws.
+Directors, department chairs, vice presidents or respective designees of these Southeastern Oklahoma State University units are responsible for reviewing and providing information to the Marketing Department for placement on official university web pages.
+The unit (department) is ultimately responsible for accurate page content.

-This policy applies to SOSU Web pages (sites) representing University schools/divisions, departments, programs, sanctioned organizations, alumni, retired faculty and to any member of the University community acting in his or her University capacity and/or using University resources.
+This policy applies to Southeastern web pages (sites) representing university schools/divisions, departments, programs, sanctioned organizations, and to any University employee acting in his or her University capacity and/or using university resources.

-Each semester unit (department) web sites should be updated with accurate and current content, ADA compliance, and functionality.
-A checklist of items may be found on the Information Technology Web Services pages.
+Each semester, unit (department) web sites should be updated with accurate and current content, ADA compliance, and functionality.